Seeing what you need to know when getting started in data science

-Monte Carlo simulations: The Monte Carlo method is a simulation technique you can use to test hypotheses, to generate parameter estimates, to predict scenario outcomes, and to validate models.
+- Monte Carlo simulations: The Monte Carlo method is a simulation technique you can use to test hypotheses, generate parameter estimates, predict scenario outcomes, and validate models.
 The method is powerful because it can be used to very quickly simulate anywhere from 1 to 10,000 (or more) simulation samples for any processes you are trying to evaluate.

 Working with clustering, classification, and machine learning methods